MLOps: Model management, deployment and monitoring with Azure Machine Learning

 In this article, learn about how to use Azure Machine Learning to manage the lifecycle of your models.
-Azure Machine Learning uses a Machine Learning Operations (MLOps) approach, which improves the quality and consistency of your machine learning solutions.
+Azure Machine Learning uses a Machine Learning Operations (MLOps) approach.
+MLOps improves the quality and consistency of your machine learning solutions.

 Azure Machine Learning provides the following MLOps capabilities:

-- Capture the data required for establishing an end to end audit trail of the ML lifecycle, including who is publishing models, why changes are being made, and when models were deployed or used in production.
+- Capture the governance data required for capturing the end-to-end ML lifecycle, including who is publishing models, why changes are being made, and when models were deployed or used in production.

 Register and track ML models